AndyD87/CcGitServer/README.md

 # PHP based git server

 Target of this git server for HTTP is to keep configuration and requirements as simple as possible.
+This server supports both: dumb and smart https.
+For **smart http** git-http-backend is required and the ability to execute applications on webserver.
+For **dumb http**:
+ - for clone and fetching nothing is required.
+ - for *push* support, the webserver must be able to pass through PROPFIND, LOCK,... requests.

 Some setups for git to publish repositories over HTTP requires a seperate webDAV module for *push* support.
 For example, a git repository with apache requires to setup *DAV* in it's http.conf, wich makes the repositories not very portable.

-CcGitServer implements a very simplified DAV Server to communicate with git.
+To avoid this configurations CcGitServer implements a very simplified DAV Server to communicate with git.

+This makes it possible to keep files and folders outside of webserver directory.
+Additionally, it is possible to connect with a separate user interface.

-At the moment, there is no ui to browse projects.
+At the moment, there is no ui to browse projects, but is palaned.
+It is currently working as background application.

 ## Requirements

 Nevertheless some requirements are necessary:
 - Webserver with rewrite support
-   - Apache2: a2enmod rewrite
+     - For example, Apache2: a2enmod rewrite
 - php >= 5.0
 - php-xml

 Recommended but not necessary
- - git with git-http-backend on server
+ - git with git-http-backend on server (required for **smart http**)
+ - php *proc_open* enabled

 ## Default Settings

+No auth required for clone or fetch.
 Default users for push:
  - admin:admin
  - user:user

+It is very important to change this valuess!

 ## Setup

 This project is designed to run without configuration in any directory in an webserver.
-Just the requirements as definied in [Requirements](.#Requirements)
+Just the requirements as definied in [Requirements](.#Requirements) must be available.

+But it is recommended to change user data!

+The next example will demonstrate a simple setup.

+If a more complex setup is required, for example to integrate in a existing frameworkt, look at [Integration](.#Integration)

 ### Example for apache on Ubuntu: